 We started our engagement process by asking: what does a citizen skater look and act like in Calgary?
 The answers we found were both anticipated and surprising, cliché and unpredictable.
 We learned that skaters as citizens shape the city through both formal and informal processes; that skaters are integrated into many different networks and communities; that their presence in the city both while skateboarding and in their “daily lives” have impact on the culture of place; and that there is an etiquette to skating that suggests camaraderie and inclusiveness.
 Skaters are a creative bunch who continually expect more of themselves, the community and the city.
 We wondered how we might work with the skate community to advance these goals.

-We met with several members of the skateboard community citywide and with folks from the eight neighbourhoods where the parks are to be built.
+We met with several members of the skateboard community citywide and with folks from the eight neighbourhoods where the parks would be built.
 Common concerns emerged out of these conversations:

-- that the parks need a diversified group of users;
+- the parks need a diversified group of users

-- that trust between the skaters and the surrounding communities needs to be strengthened;
+- trust between the skaters and the surrounding communities needs to be strengthened

-- that regulating the parks needs to be a shared responsibility between users and non-users.
+- regulating the parks needs to be a shared responsibility between users and non-users

-Working with the theme of “creating capacity, creating trust,” we have created three projects and a legacy component that address each of the numbered points above.
+Working with the theme of “creating capacity, creating trust,” we created three projects and a legacy component that address each of the numbered points above.
 Designed in consultation with members of the skate community and different community associations, these projects are generative and collaborative.
-We are excited by the way in which the projects propose alternative ways for stakeholders to engage one another in around the parks.
+We are excited by the way in which the projects propose alternative ways for people to engage with one another in and around the parks.

 The projects we created are about relationships and experiences, and they were designed specifically to generate new ways for skaters and local residents to interact with each other.
 Other than a newspaper and a pin, there was very little physical material at the end of the process.
 In this regard, it was important that the projects be carefully documented so that we can create a legacy for the work.